 This guide is intended to help students and researchers to find resources and best practices for searching Canadian legislation including statutes, regulations and bills.
-It does not include foreign or international legislation.
+It does not included foreign or international legislation.
 There is a foreign legislation and international law guide you may wish to consult.

 Legislative materials in print are located on the 1st floor of the library.

-Acts (also know as statutes) are passed by the Parliament of Canada and by provincial and territorial legislatures.
+Acts (also known as statutes) are passed by the Parliament of Canada and by provincial and territorial legislatures.
 The laws passed by the Federal government are initially announced in the Canada Gazette, and then published in the Annual Statutes of Canada.
 The Revised Statutes of Canada are consolidations of current law published periodically by the government of Canada.
 Laws passed in provinces and territories follow a similar process.

 Generally, these are the steps for Canadian legal research:

 - Start with secondary sources which include encyclopedias, books and journal articles.
 They provide an overview of the law and background information and give references (citations) to relevant legislation.

 - Use the big search box on the main library page to locate books.

 - Continue with primary materials including legislation, regulations and cases.